 Performance Class Grading Policy and Classroom Guidelines

-All performance classes in the music department have the same grade categories and weights: 60% formative, 30% summative, and 10% homework.
+All performance classes in the music department have the same grade categories and weights: 90% All tasks/assessments, 10% Practice/preparation.

-Summative grade values are determined by the instructor, and are variable depending upon the activity.
-These include grades for quizzes and tests (written and singing/playing), and performances.
+These include grades for quizzes and tests (written and singing/playing) and performances.

-Each student will receive up to 5 points as a daily rehearsal grade.
-Students earn full credit by being prepared (music, pencil, and instrument) and participating appropriately during the entire rehearsal.
+Each student will receive up to 5 points as a daily rehearsal skills grade.
+Students earn full credit by:

 Guidelines to Excellent Rehearsal Participation

-ATTITUDE As with everything in life, great things can be achieved if we approach tasks with a positive attitude and open mind.
-Negativity only serves to get in the way and disrupt the music-making process.
+As with everything in life, great things can be achieved if we approach tasks with a positive attitude and an open mind.
+Negative attitude only serves to get in the way and disrupt the music-making process.

-DISCIPLINE Students are expected to NOT TALK during daily rehearsals.
+Students are expected to NOT TALK during daily rehearsals.
 Talking during rehearsals is distracting and inhibits the aesthetic atmosphere that we are trying to maintain.
-In essence, singing and playing IS listening, and if people are talking, they are not listening.
+In essence, singing and playing IS listening, and if one is talking, they are not listening.
 This applies to sectional rehearsals also.

-EFFORT The old adage states “Positive attitude plus maximum effort equals excellence.”
+The old adage states “Positive attitude plus maximum effort equals excellence.”
 Our job as musicians is to endeavor to recreate the fullest realization of the composer’s vision in sound.
 Students are expected to put forth their highest effort to master the music and produce their most beautiful sound possible.
-The entire ensemble can’t possibly sound polished until all musicians make this effort.
+The entire ensemble can’t possibly sound polished until all musicians buy into this fact.